eugelogic/notes-collection-test/EugeOnHUGO.md

 - #12 List Page Templates | Hugo - Static Site Generator https://youtu.be/8b2YTSMdMps
 - #13 Single Page Templates | Hugo - Static Site Generator https://youtu.be/ZYQ5k0RQzmo
 - #14 Home Page Templates | Hugo - Static Site Generator https://youtu.be/ut1xtRZ1QOA
+- #15 Section Templates | Hugo - Static Site Generator https://youtu.be/jrMClsB3VsY
+- ...

+---
+## <a name="workflows"></a>Workflows <a style="font-size:small;" href="#top">Back to top</a>

+- Create a new website
+  - within the command line, navigate to a folder where you want the new website to live (ideally it should live within the "HUGO" folder, but it can be placed anywhere)
+  - run  `$ hugo new site [name of the site]`
+- Add a Homepage Template
+  - add `index.html` file inside the top level `layouts` folder.
 - ...

 ---